bahdcoder/mailkiwi/feature-parity.md

   - [ ] Segment by survey responses
   - [ ] Segmentation templates
   - [x] Segment by Tags
+  - [ ] Segment by custom contact properties
   - [ ] Segment by contact details like age ranges, etc
   - [x] Advanced segmentation using logical operators (AND and OR)
 - [ ] Surveys